ankitagrawal97/ankitagrawal97/README.md

 - 🌱 Fun Fact: **I also draw and watch Anime!**

-- 🤝 I’m looking for opportunities to work on: on **NodeJS and ReactJS**
+- 🤝 I’m looking for opportunities to work on: **NodeJS and ReactJS**

 - 🥅 2024 Goals: **Learn about NextJs and Kafka**